awsdocs/aws-data-exchange-user-guide/doc_source/product-details.md

 **Note**
 You can't choose both **No historical revisions** and **No future revisions**\.
 That would create a product with no revisions and no data\.

+## Data dictionaries<a name="data-dictionaries-pro"></a>

+A *data dictionary* is a visual representation of the contents of your data set\.

+Subscribers can view and download a data dictionary before they subscribe to your product to evaluate if your product meets their needs\.

+You can add one data dictionary to each data set, with a maximum size of 1 MB\.
+The accepted file type for a data dictionary is \.csv\.

+When you create a data dictionary, you include details about what columns are included in the data set and their meaning\.
+Your data dictionary must conform to the AWS Data Exchange data dictionary template\.
+You can download the **blank data dictionary template** from the AWS Data Exchange console\.
+AWS Data Exchange also provides an **example data dictionary** for you to view as an example\.

+**Note**
+A data dictionary is attached to a product and associated with a data set\.
+If you want to have more than one data dictionary for potential subscribers to evaluate, you can create two or more versions of the same product with the same data sets\.
+Then, add a different data dictionary to each product\.

+For more information about how to add a data dictionary to a product, see [Publishing a new product](publishing-products.md)\.

+## Samples<a name="samples-pro"></a>

+A *sample* is a small part of the data in your product that is intended to show what the entire data set is like\.

+Subscribers can view and download samples before they subscribe to your product to evaluate if your product meets their needs\.

+You can upload up to 10 samples to each data set with a maximum size of 50 MB\.
+The accepted file formats for samples are any file type accepted by Amazon S3\.
+Samples in \.csv format can be previewed\.

+**Note**
+Samples are attached to a product and associated with a data set\.
+If you want to have more than 10 samples for potential subscribers to evaluate, you can create two or more versions of the same product with the same data sets\.
+Then, add up to 10 samples to each product\.

+For more information about how to add a sample to a product, see [Publishing a new product](publishing-products.md)\.